atooma/atooma-android-sdk/README.md

 - Now you can start working on your plugin!
 Using Eclipse you can go to

 ```
-File -> New -> Android Project from existing Code
+File -> New -> Project -> Android Project from existing Code
 ```
 and browse the folder you created.